 - Representing you in trial if your case doesn’t settle in negotiations

 You Have the Right to Seek Legal Counsel After a Car Accident

 After a car accident, there are steps you will want to follow before you can get compensation for your damages.
-Most of those steps involve complex legal procedures and a Newark car accident lawyer can help you through this hectic journey.
+Most of those steps involve complex legal procedures, and a lawyer can help you through this hectic journey.
 Reasons why an attorney is helpful in car accident cases include:

 - An attorney understands the procedures of New Jersey’s statute of limitations.

 - We understand the rules that you need to follow after an accident and before filing your case.